 - Sample final exam

 The schedule below describes the typical progression of students through this course.
-Each week is devoted to one or several competencies, and is supported by a combination of reading assignments, classroom activities and lectures, laboratory exercises, home2work assignments and assessments.
+Each week is devoted to one or several competencies and is supported by a combination of reading assignments, classroom activities and lectures, laboratory exercises, homework assignments, and assessments.
 This schedule is organized into modules which may be reordered, removed or enhanced, depending upon the needs of the students.

 Download the weekly schedule from the links below.